Cannabis provides a range of medicinal benefits from reducing inflammation to creating feelings of bliss and happiness. How? Cannabinoids.

 CBD is the second most abundant cannabinoid in cannabis.
 It’s non-intoxicating because it doesn’t activate the CB1 receptors as THC does.
 Studies show that CBD doesn’t bind to either receptor.
 Instead, it indirectly influences them by blocking the breakdown of our body’s cannabinoids, leaving us to use more of what we already naturally produce.

-The non-psychoactive properties of CBD make it ideal for therapeutic use for those who want to avoid feeling high.
+The non-intoxicating, but psychoactive properties of CBD make it ideal for therapeutic use for those who want to avoid feeling high.
 In addition to treating the multiple forms of epilepsy, CBD is also useful for anxiety, stress, depression, and physical ailments.
 There is no shortage of research to back up these claims, either.

 CBN is only mildly intoxicating compared to THC because it derives from the same cannabinoid acid, THCA.
 Prolonged exposure to air causes THCA to become CBNA.
 In turn, like all the other acids in the cannabinoid family, once CBNA is heated, it will convert to CBN.